 - There is a season consisting of three auctions to be held in October/November. - The value realised when surrendering capacity may not reflect the capacity's "true" value since the value realised depends on supply and demand in a particular auction.
-Values may therefore vary substantially between auctions. - There are now a number of ways, in addition to the auctions, in which participants may be able to achieve value for their capacity, i.e., conversion schemes and capacity offers.
-Each of these may result in a different value being attributed to the capacity. - The value of the capacity might be higher, lower or non-existent next year. - The benefit being acquired is the right to underwrite on a given syndicate for the following year of account and receive any future underwriting profits (if any) apportioned to that member's underwriting on the syndicate for the following YOA.
+Values may therefore vary substantially between auctions. - There are now a number of ways, in addition to the auctions, in which participants may be able to achieve value for their capacity, i.e. conversion schemes, capacity offers and bilateral arrangements.
+Each of these may result in a different value being attributed to the capacity. - The value of the capacity might be higher, lower or non-existent next year. - The benefit being acquired is the right to underwrite on a given syndicate for the 2021 year of account.
 Managing agents will have produced business forecasts before the start of the auctions but many changes could take place in the intervening months before the start of the following year of account.
 For example, the underwriter could become incapacitated or leave, the syndicate might have to cease underwriting or a merger might become essential, the control of the managing agency could change or the underwriter might decide on a radical change of approach.
 In practice, all these events would probably result in the managing agent offering to release a member from his obligation to underwrite on the syndicate for the following year but the member would not be able to recover any subscription premium he has paid or agreed to pay. - "Trading" in capacity is not generally allowed, so the auction differs from other markets. - Capacity transactions once effected cannot be reversed. - The information provided is not sufficient to make the auction completely transparent.
-On Day Two of the auction all orders are entered on the basis of the same information about Day One but the activity on Day Two is not published until after the end of the auction.
+On Day Two of the auction all orders are entered on the basis of the same information about Day One but the activity on Day Two is not published until after the end of the auction - Orders that are not satisfied in an auction may be satisfied by interaction with a proposed bilateral arrangement.
+Where there is interaction, the result for a subscriber will be as if the order had been successful in the auction.
+Tenderers however will receive an average of the bilateral prices on the syndicate.
+This will be at, or above, the floor price stipulated in their order but could be below the average tender price achieved in the auction.